Trump's budget looks like big gifts for the rich, big cuts for the poor

 Advocates for the poor are stunned at the magnitude of the cuts.

-It's a "reverse Robin Hood agenda" agenda, says the Center on Budget and Policy Priorities, a left-leaning think tank that is one of the top voices for low-income Americans in Washington.
+It's a "reverse Robin Hood agenda," says the Center on Budget and Policy Priorities, a left-leaning think tank that is one of the top voices for low-income Americans in Washington.

 Related: America's safety net is at risk from Trump's budget ax